LearningWings/blog/_posts/2016-01-18-Learning-to-Add.md

 6. The student must learn the meaning and symbol for the words equal and total.

 Students who are missing any of the above skills will not be able to progress to the level expected of them in the second grade or beyond.
-Therefore, it is essential that these skills are remediated, in a way that will enable the student to gain and retain what he learns.
+Therefore, it is essential that these skills are remediated, in a way that will enable the student to gain and retain information.
 Using a combination of direct instuction, a multi-sensory approach, repetition, and working with the child individually is often beneficial in these types of situations.

+Getting Started: